supervisorphp/supervisor/README.md

 **For developers:** Fault exceptions are automatically generated, there is no need to manually modify them.

+## Configuration and Event listening

+[Configuration](https://github.com/indigophp/supervisor-configuration) and [Event](https://github.com/indigophp/supervisor-event) components have been moved into their own repository.
+See #24 for explanation.

 ## Further info

 You can find the XML-RPC documentation here: